MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 ## To publish a code customization for Business Central on-prem

-1. Get the Base Application from the `/Applications/BaseApp/Source` folder on the DVD.
+1. Get the Base Application source from the `/Applications/BaseApp/Source` folder on the DVD.
-2. Open the source folder in Visual Studio Code.
+2. Unzip the BaseApplication.source.zip file and open the source folder in Visual Studio Code.
+This folder contains all of the base application objects and an `app.json` file with the settings enabled for `OnPrem`.
+3. Next, download symbols from the Base Application using **Ctrl+Shift+P** and then choose **Download Symbols**.
 3. Customize the Base Application.
 In this example, we will just modify the text in the **Name** field on the **Customer Card** page to be **Strong**.
 So, in the `CustomerCard.Page.al` file, we specify the following extra line of code:
     ```
     ...